 Then off they go with your favorite courier to UM.
 Usual turnaround time is stated at 25 days with shipping, before from you and after from them, adding about another week on top.

-Currently you can expect around 5-6 weeks turnaround overall.
-That’s about normal though watch out for festive season spikes and holiday periods which can stretch out the delivery time more than the normal.
+Currently, you can expect around 5-6 weeks turnaround overall.
+That’s about normal though watch out for festive season spikes and holiday periods which can stretch out the delivery time more than the norm.